yandex/odyssey/INTERNALS.md

 * Read client request.
 Handle `Terminate`.
 * If client has no server attached, call Router to assign server from the server pool.
-New server connection registered and initiated by the client coroutine (relay thread).
+New server connection registered and initiated by the client coroutine (worker thread).
 Maybe discard previous server settings and configure it using client parameters.
 * Send client request to the server.
 * Wait for server reply.
 * Send reply to client.